Bylaws of the Washington State Academy of Sciences

 Projects, Study Committees, and Reports

 Section 13.1.
 Projects.
-Requests by the governor, the governor’s designee, the legislature, or other appropriate governmental or non-governmental body for scientific analyses and reports by the Academy shall be submitted to the Executive Director who will transmit the request to the President for analysis, modification as necessary, and submission for consideration by the Board of Directors as a project of the Academy.
-Requests shall include a clear statement of the objectives of the proposed study.
-The Board of Directors shall, after due consideration and, if necessary, modification, approve the study and its mandate as a project of the Academy and appoint a committee of experts to conduct the study and write a report.
-The Executive Director is authorized to consult with the proposing organization to refine the nature of the request, assist in crafting the statement of task for the study committee, and prepare an appropriate budget.
+Requests by the governor, the governor’s designee, the legislature, or other appropriate governmental or non-governmental body for scientific projects and reports by the Academy shall be submitted to the Executive Director who will transmit the request to the President for analysis, modification as necessary, and submission for consideration by the Executive Committee as a project of the Academy.
+Requests shall include a clear statement of the objectives of the proposed project.
+The Executive Committee shall, after due consideration and, if necessary, modification, approve the project and its mandate as a project of the Academy and appoint a committee of experts to conduct the project.
+The Executive Director is authorized to consult with the proposing organization to refine the nature of the request, assist in crafting the statement of task for the project committee, and prepare an appropriate budget.
 Under exceptional circumstances a proposal may be judged to be not appropriate for scientific analysis.
-In such cases, the president of the Academy shall communicate to the requesting organization the reasons for non-acceptance of the proposed study.
+In such cases, the President of the Academy shall communicate to the requesting organization the reasons for non-acceptance of the proposed project.
+The Executive Committee will notify the Board of Directors of new project requests before they are initiated, at a regular Board meeting or by email, and has the option of polling the Board between meetings, on prospective projects.

-Section 13.3.
-Study Committees.
-All study committees shall be chaired by a member of the Academy.
-Persons not elected to the Academy may serve on study committees as necessary to obtain the full range of expertise needed to carry out the study.
+Section 13.4.
+Project and Study Committees.
+All project and study committees shall be chaired by a member of the Academy with the appropriate scientific and technical expertise.
+In circumstances where the appropriate expertise cannot be identified within the Academy, a person who is not elected to the Academy may be appointed by the President to serve as co-committee chair.
+Persons not elected to the Academy may serve on project and study committees as necessary to obtain the full range of expertise needed to carry out the study.
 In forming study committees, the Academy shall endeavor to assure that the committee members have no conflict of interest and that the proposed members each disclose any advocacy positions or financial interests related to the questions to be addressed that they had held within the past 10 years.
-All members of study committees shall serve without remuneration except for reimbursement for expenses incurred while carrying out their responsibilities as study committee members.
+All Academy members of project and study committees shall serve without remuneration except for reimbursement for expenses incurred while carrying out their responsibilities as project or study committee members.
+Non-Academy members may receive honoraria in consideration of service time not compensated by their employer.

 Books, Records and Annual Reports